publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt6/m__us_usc_t19_s2213.md

             (I) each of the referrals made under [section 2171(d)(1)(B) of this title][/us/usc/t19/s2171/d/1/B] and any action taken with respect to such referral;

-            (J) other information relating to the trade agreements program and to the agreements entered into thereunder; and
+            (J) other information relating to the trade agreements program and to the agreements entered into thereunder;

-            (K) the number of applications filed for adjustment assistance for workers and firms, the number of such applications which were approved, and the extent to which adjustment assistance has been provided under such approved applications.
+            (K) the number of applications filed for adjustment assistance for workers and firms, the number of such applications which were approved, and the extent to which adjustment assistance has been provided under such approved applications; and

+            (L)

+             the operation of the Interagency Center on Trade Implementation, Monitoring, and Enforcement established under [section 2171(h) of this title][/us/usc/t19/s2171/h], including—

+                (i) information relating to the personnel of the Center, including a description of any employees detailed or assigned to the Center by a Federal agency under paragraph (3)(B) of such section;

+                (ii) information relating to the functions of the Center; and

+                (iii) an assessment of the operating costs of the Center.

         (3)